costas778/Trading_platform_aws/README.md

 # vertically

+To see if this required first, check the max pods per node setting:

+kubectl get nodes -o json | jq '.items[].status.capacity.pods'

+Also view all current pods to understand the distribution:

+kubectl get pods --all-namespaces -o wide

-If you need help to increase CPU and memory resources for the pods you can use the following to apply the patch to all services using the following bash script:
+If you find you need to increase CPU and memory resources for the pods you can use the following to apply the patch to all services using the following bash script:
 ./create-patches.sh

 You may find that the pods are failing to schedule because the nodes are at capacity ("Too many pods").
 This is a cluster resource limitation issue.
 In that case you